Matematikoi/query-generator/docs/endpoints/extensions_with_ollama.md

 plain file, like a txt.
 - `prompts_path` (str): The path to the toml file that contains the prompts. the details on the toml file are below.
+- `duckdb_timeout_seconds` (float): The timeout time for a query that is being run by duckdb to validate.
+By default is 5 seconds.

 ## Attributes prompts
 The file selected in the `prompts_path` is also a toml file that has